brownjf2027/brownjf2027/README.md

-- 👋 Hi, I’m @brownjf2027
+- 👋 Hi, I’m Jasen!
-- 👀 I’m interested in learning more about web development with python code.
-I only code in my spare time, so I'm always learning.
+- 👀 I’m interested in learning more about web development with python code, flask, bootstrap, etc. I only code in my spare time, so I'm always learning.
 - 🌱 I’m currently learning python, working with APIs, and whatever ever else catches my attention when I have time.

 <!---